Western Washington Vikings: Basketball

-Individual teams

-Basketball

 WWU won the 2011–12 NCAA Division II men's basketball national championship, just the second collegiate crown in that sport in state of Washington history and the first since 1976.
 WWU reached the national semifinals in men's basketball in 2001 and women's basketball in 2000.
 WWU ranks among the top 15 in women's basketball victories among all four-year schools with that program making 12 NCAA tournament appearances in 13 years.